 Crystal Beach has a small bar and takeout restaurant, and you can eat on their covered porch or at a picnic table on the beach.
 We ate breakfast on the ship, so we decided to wait until after we interacted with the pigs to have a snack.

 The small menu included fried or grilled fish, hamburgers, and chicken wings, along with various conch specialties like fritters and conch burgers.
-Non-meat options like nachos, mixed veggies and french fries were also available.
+Non-meat options including nachos, mixed veggies, and french fries were also available.
 Prices ranged from $4 for sides to $15 for a cracked conch entrée.